npotteig/rust_thetastar/README.md

 - `final_path` is a list of 3D tuples in NED
 - `context` is a concatentated String with messages delimited by `\n`.
 There are two types of messages:
     - Invalid Goal: `"IG: x y z"` Two cases: The first case is if the inputted initial goal is deemed invalid and `is_min_support` is set to `true`, the search will attempt to find a valid goal in range `free_space_search_max_range`.
 For each voxel cell it deems not in a freespace, it will create an invalid goal message and append to `context`.
 The second case occurs if the path planning was executed but a path could not be found.
 In this case an invalid goal message is created for the current goal set.
     - Goal Found: `"GF: x y z"` If a path is successfully found to a goal point this message will be appended to `context` indicating success.
-(Note: this message can be appended about multiple invalid goal messages if a valid goal is discovered)
+(Note: this message can be appended after multiple invalid goal messages if a valid goal is discovered)

 ## Testing